pierrelstan/shopwitapp-frontend/README.md

 &nbsp;

 # [Demo link ](https://pierrelstan.github.io/shopwitapp-frontend/#/shopwitapp-frontend/)

+### Login to the app with:
+- User: user01@test.com
+- Password: user010101
 ## The following are the screenshots of the different stages of the app.

 - SignUp Page
 ![alt](https://res.cloudinary.com/stanley/image/upload/v1638297322/RegisterPage_b325jv.png)
 \